ExpressionEngine/ExpressionEngine/README.md

 # ExpressionEngine CMS

 ExpressionEngine is a mature, flexible, secure, free open-source content management system.
-It is beloved by designers for giving you complete control of all output, and by content authors for enabling reusable, high-performing content.
+It is beloved by designers for giving them complete control of all output, and by content authors for enabling reusable, high-performing content.
 With ExpressionEngine, you can build full-featured websites, create a web app, or serve content to mobile applications.
 All without requiring complex programming skills.

 Visit [expressionengine.com](https://expressionengine.com/) to see what it's all about, or if you prefer to download a ZIP and jump right in!